 Here’s my guide to a 7 day road trip in southern New England.
-This New England itinerary takes you to the states of Connecticut, Rhode Island, and Massachusetts.
+This New England itinerary takes you to the beautiful states of Connecticut, Rhode Island, and Massachusetts.

-I tell you everything to see, do, and eat in southern New England.
-You'll have a nice combination of cities, quaint small towns, and nature stops without too much driving.
+I tell you the best things to see, do, and eat in southern New England.
+You’ll have a nice combination of cities, quaint small towns, and nature stops without too much driving.
 I also give you tips for extending your stay, if you have more time in Massachusetts.

 New England has some of the most picturesque cities and towns in the United States.
 Set on rocky shores or nestled in rolling mountains, New England’s quaint towns are filled with historic landmarks, white steepled churches, and magnificent old world architecture.